 \section{Introduction}

-Curriculum reinforcement learning (RL) \citep{narvekar2020curriculum, Li2024RLbipedal, anymalparkourlearningagile, fourierlatentdynamics} enables robots to master complex skills by decomposing tasks into progressively harder subtasks \citep{rl_curriculum}.
-This approach proven to be effective in domains such as agile locomotion \citep{sciencesoccer, real_world_digit, massive_rl, learningtorquecontrolquadrupedal}, where single-stage learning can struggle with sparse rewards or high-dimensional exploration spaces.
+Curriculum reinforcement learning (RL) \cite{narvekar2020curriculum, Li2024RLbipedal, anymalparkourlearningagile, fourierlatentdynamics} enables robots to master complex skills by decomposing tasks into progressively harder subtasks \cite{rl_curriculum}.
+This approach has proven to be effective in domains like agile locomotion \cite{sciencesoccer, real_world_digit, massive_rl, learningtorquecontrolquadrupedal}, where single-stage learning can struggle with sparse rewards or high-dimensional exploration spaces.
 By splitting the learning process, agents are guided through increasingly challenging environments, improving sample efficiency and convergence.

-However, designing effective multi-stage curricula remains a significant bottleneck \citep{jang2018combining, nguyen2021robots}.
-Each stage requires coordinated changes to reward shaping, domain randomization, simulation fidelity, and optimization schedules.
-As the number of stages grows, so does the complexity of designing transitions, verifying stability, and tuning hyperparameters, leading to the "curse of dimensionality" \citep{li2025causally}.
-This design space grows combinatorially and becomes increasingly brittle to human error or suboptimal heuristics \citep{sayar2024diffusionCurriculum, soviany2022curriculum}.
+However, designing effective multi-stage curricula remains a significant bottleneck \cite{jang2018combining, nguyen2021robots}.
+Multi-stage curricula require coordinated changes across reward shaping, randomization, simulation fidelity, and optimization; as the number of stages increase, designing transitions, verifying stability, and tuning parameters scales combinatorially (the “curse of dimensionality” \cite{li2025causally}) and becomes brittle to human error and heuristic bias \cite{sayar2024diffusionCurriculum, soviany2022curriculum}.
 Moreover, failures at any stage often derail the entire training process, making automation critical for scaling curriculum RL.

-Large language models (LLMs) offer a compelling alternative to optimization-based approaches \citep{hu2020learning}.
-Their high-level reasoning and generalization capabilities have demonstrated success in robotic planning, perception, and code generation \citep{brohan2022rt, ahn2022can, liang2023code, sun2024prompt, mower2024ros, mon2025embodied}.
-However, LLMs are not directly deployable on real-time control loops due to latency constraints \citep{team2025gemini}, and their outputs often contain errors \citep{ma2023eureka}.
-More critically, most current LLM-based RL pipelines rely on one-shot prompting, treating each training run as independent, failing to reuse successful abstractions or adapt over time \citep{ma2023eureka}.
-This leads to high failure rates, repeated mistakes, and inefficient use of computational resources.
+Large language models (LLMs) offer a compelling alternative to optimization-based approaches \cite{hu2020learning}.
+Their high-level reasoning and generalization capabilities have demonstrated success in robotic planning, perception, and code generation \cite{brohan2022rt, ahn2022can, liang2023code, sun2024prompt, mower2024ros, mon2025embodied}.
+While LLMs are not directly deployable on real-time control loops due to latency constraints \cite{team2025gemini}, LLM's have shown potential in \emph{designing} training schemes for real-time robot control policies \cite{ma2023eureka, ryu2024curricullm, ma2024dreureka}.
+However, current LLM-based RL pipelines inefficiently use computation on launching parallel environments to deal with malformed generations and fail to learn from experience across tasks.